 Today we will talk about how Hazy has taken the potential to innovate on top of synthetic data to the next level with synthetic transactional data, how this is being used in enterprises right now, and the potential for synthetic data to solve world-scale problems.

-With time-series data, each data point is conditional on a potentially very large history of events.
-The synthetic data generator is no longer just manufacturing a single point, but rather that single point and its dependency on a thousand previous points—in sequential order.
+its dependency on a thousand previous points—in sequential order.
 Small errors can propagate throughout the entire sequence and introduce major deviations.
 Until recently, figuring out how to generate sequential data that matches the behavior of the raw data has proven a real challenge.

 The Hazy data science team, building on the DoppelGANger generator from Carnegie Mellon University, has been able to generate sequential synthetic data with the highest privacy-utility trade-off available.
 The quality of that synthetic data is measured in three ways: